deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 And that little boy was still very much alive in there, and adamant that at least ONE of those things would get done.

 Fifty years on, the little boy knew you didn't just build a laser on the moon.
 First, you laid the groundwork.
-You got the logistics in place, prepared a plan, got everything as ready as it could be…
+You got the logistics in place, prepared a plan, got everything as ready as it could be...

 Then you made the world *need* a laser on the moon, and they'd pay for it *for* you.